-An important strategy to consider when undertaking a new project is to clearly identify and communicate the definition of your project.
+An important strategy to consider when undertaking a new project is to clearly identify and communicate your project definition.
 This usually starts by writing a problem statement, why it matters, and the goal or intended outcome.
 A key issue to consider as your project progresses is “Scope Creep”.
 Scope Creep is when outside influences affect what your project addresses and adds additional aspects to the scope and deliverable.
 This is a key issue that can often lead to programs never being completed, alienation of stakeholders, and never-ending projects.
-It is vital to the successful completion of large programs to communicate the problem, scope, and goal to the project stakeholders.
+For the successful completion of large programs, communicate the problem, scope, and goal to stakeholders.
 (See Developing Team Roles & Responsibilities Post)

 How to Use it,

 As seen in the above example, there are three loations to place factors,